Antoine de Chabannes: Service to Charles VII

 Antoine de Chabannes was involved from a young age in the intrigues and fights of the embattled king Charles VII, associating himself with commanders La Hire and Xaintrailles.
 He was captured at the Battle of Verneuil but, given his youth, was freed without ransom by the Duke of Bedford.
 He then served Duke Charles I of the House of Bourbon as a page until 1426.
-The contemporary chronique martinienne observes of him at that time that "he was inclined towards fighting and keen to acquire honour and properties" (tant il avait le coeur aux armes et envie d'acquérir honneurs et biens).
+The contemporary chronique martinienne observes of him at that time that "he was inclined towards fighting and eager to acquire recognition and properties" (tant il avait le coeur aux armes et envie d'acquérir honneurs et biens).

 By 1428, 20-year-old Antoine de Chabannes fought alongside Joan of Arc in battles including Jargeau, Patay (where he led the vanguard and was wounded), and the Siege of Compiègne where Joan was captured in May 1430.
 In the meantime he had participated in the March to Reims and attended the epic coronation (sacre) of Charles VII, on 17 July 1429.

 In the summer of 1429, Charles VII made him bailiff of Troyes, and in 1432, Captain of Creil, a stronghold loyal to Charles surrounded by hostile territory.
 In 1434, he was wounded in a bold attack on Old Talbot near Beaumont-sur-Oise.
 On 12 November 1437, he was with Charles VII at the latter's ceremonial entry into Paris, a major symbolic moment following the 1435 Treaty of Arras that put an end to the most chaotic period of the Hundred Years' War.